shymega/scrob/README.md

-# scrobble.rs
+# Scrobblers.

 This is a modular audio scrobbler written in Rust.
 Supports multiple sources, such as MPRIS and MPD.

-scrobble.rs works with the concept of "sources" and "targets".
+Scrobblers works with the concept of "sources" and "targets".

 Targets are a *destination* for scrobbles, such as GNU FM (Libre.fm, for example), Last.fm or ListenBrainz.